The Bankrate promise

 How much does car insurance cost?

 The average cost of full coverage car insurance in the United States is $1,674 per year.
 Kentucky drivers pay an average of $2,128 annually.
 The cost of your car insurance will vary based on personal demographics, ZIP code, driving record, insurance history, vehicle type and desired coverage.
-It can be helpful to get quotes from different insurance carriers to determine which company best fits your needs.
+It can be helpful to get quotes from different car insurance companies to determine which company best fits your needs.

 What are the minimum insurance limits required in Kentucky?